stormabq/jobs/doc/tutorial.md

 You will note there are two files.

-* dataset.js : This is the default file the application is using a large data file currently 1.6M
+* dataset.js : This is the default file the application is using
 * sampledata.js :  If you want to play with the application use this file instead.

 Change the one line of code in index.html to switch between the two datasets.